-In a collaboration which saw internet-giant Google partnered with the New Forest National Park Authority, 102 miles of tracks in the New Forest have been mapped for use by Google Street View.
+In a collaboration with the internet-giant Google and the New Forest National Park Authority, 102 miles of tracks in the New Forest have been mapped for use by Google Street View.

 A number of iconic areas in the New Forest National Park, including sixteenth century Hurst Castle and the Beaulieu river, have been photographed and are available to view on Google Map's Street View function.